vidify/vidify/README.md

 ## Installation
-Vidify is intended to be modular.
-By default, it includes support for the most popular music players (a.k.a.
-[APIs](#the-apis)).
-Same goes for the [video players](#the-players) (currently, [VLC](https://www.videolan.org/vlc/index.html) by default).
-This can be extended by installing the required dependencies listed in their sections.
+Vidify ships with the most popular [music players](#the-apis) for your operating system.
+The music videos can be played on either [the same computer, or on a different device](#the-players).

 Here are the different ways to install Vidify, depending on your Operating System: